Home » Grapes Make the Plate » Grape Nutrition: The Good-News Fruit

 Take a look at some basic “good news” grape nutrition facts:

+Additionally, grapes are rich in plant compounds known as phytonutrients.
 To date, scientists have identified more than 1,600 natural compounds in grapes.
 Perhaps the best known of these grape components is a specific family of phytochemicals known as polyphenols.
-A large body of research suggests that polyphenols may support a healthy heart.

 Grapes of all colors — red, green and blue-black — contain a vast array of antioxidants, and more importantly, these compounds are “bioavailable,” meaning that our bodies can readily use them once we consume them.
-That’s not true of all antioxidants.
-In fact, some foods contain antioxidants that the body can’t use at all.

 Research is ongoing in the area of grapes and health.
 Good science takes time, but a solid body of scientific evidence already exists to support the benefits of eating grapes, the original “superfruit.”